Paul Haddad: Personal life and death

-Haddad resided in Toronto, Canada until his death.
-His hobbies included film editing (preferably videos of his dog) and assisting with actor-demos.
-He had stated on a YouTube live-stream that he had stage three throat-cancer and had a tumor growing on one of his vocal cords; however, the tumor was surgically removed, altering his voice in the process.
+Haddad resided in Toronto, Ontario until his death.
+His hobbies included film editing (often with videos of his dog) and assisting with actor demos.
+He revealed during a YouTube livestream he had stage three throat cancer and had a tumor growing on one of his vocal cords; however, the tumor was surgically removed, altering his voice in the process.

 In February 2020, Haddad set up a GoFundMe requesting $2,000 for his third neurosurgery.
-He detailed his personal and financial struggles in a complementing Facebook post, which revealed he has had obsessive–compulsive disorder for most of his life.
+He detailed his personal and financial struggles in a complementing Facebook post, which revealed he had obsessive–compulsive disorder (OCD) for most of his life.
 Although Haddad had been managing the disorder through a deep brain stimulation (DBS) device, the device was removed in 2019 due to an infection, causing his battle with OCD to resume.

 Two months after creating the fundraiser, Haddad died on April 11, 2020, at the age of 56.
 The cause of death was not publicly disclosed.